14 Top-Rated Attractions & Things to Do in Cape May, NJ

 1. Cape May Historic District

-Cape May is considered the best-preserved 19th-century seashore resort in the United States.
-The entire center of Cape May (30 blocks) is a registered National Historic Landmark with over 600 Victorian-era houses.
-These charming summer cottages were designed with covered porches for enjoying the sea breezes and decorative elements such as "gingerbread" trim, "wedding cake" details, turrets, and gables.
+The country's best-preserved 19th-century seashore resort, Cape May is a registered National Historic Landmark with over 600 Victorian-era houses in its 30-block downtown area.
+These charming summer cottages were designed with covered porches for enjoying the sea breezes, and decorative elements such as "gingerbread" trim, "wedding cake" details, turrets, and gables.

-A few landmark hotels stand on Beach Avenue overlooking the ocean: Congress Hall built in 1816, and the Victorian-era Inn of Cape May.
-In October, during Victorian Weekend, tourists enjoy special house tours and entertaining activities such as playing Victorian parlor games.
+In October, during Victorian Weekend, visitors can join special house tours and participate in entertaining activities such as playing Victorian parlor games.

 2. Sandy Beaches

-Sunset Beach in West Cape May is the place to go for late-afternoon walk.
+Sunset Beach in West Cape May is the place to go for a late-afternoon walk.
 Many visitors arrive here just before dusk to take in the last sparkling golden rays of the day.
-From May through September, a flag ceremony is held at Sunset Beach every evening.
+From Memorial Day through August, a flag ceremony is held at Sunset Beach every evening.

 Top locations for birding are in West Cape May (the rural area outside of the historic town): South Cape May Meadows, the Cape May Hawkwatch, and Higbee Beach Wildlife Management Area.
 Peak migration periods occur in May (for shorebirds) and in September (for songbirds).